zbm-dev/zfsbootmenu/BUILD.md

 ./zbm-builder.sh
 ```

-to produce a default kernel/initramfs pair in the `./build/components` subdirectory.
+to produce a bootable EFI image in the `./build` directory and kernel/initramfs pair in the `./build/components` subdirectory.

 The default behavior of `zbm-builder.sh` will: